Who’s Got Your Back?

 Everything starts with choosing your inner circle and gathering the right people.
 This only works if you surround yourself with people whom you trust and respect.

-Which entrepreneurs do you know, admire and believe will offer support?
+Which accounting professionals do you know, admire and believe will offer support?
 Go ahead and reach out with an invitation into your inner circle.

 Here’s what to consider when building your own mastermind group.